How to Write a Research Design – Guide with Examples

 The technique used for compiling the data source.

-The quantitative data analysis technique involves analysing the numerical data with the help of different applications such as; SPSS, STATA, Excel, origin lab, etc.
+The quantitative data analysis technique involves analyzing the numerical data with the help of different applications such as; SPSS, STATA, Excel, origin lab, etc.

-This data analysis strategy tests different types of variables such as spectrum, frequencies, averages, and more.
-The research question and the hypothesis must be clearly established to identify the variables for testing.
+This data analysis strategy tests different variables such as spectrum, frequencies, averages, and more.
+The research question and the hypothesis must be established to identify the variables for testing.

-The research design is an important component of a research proposal because it provides the planning about the project's execution, which you can share with the supervisor, who would evaluate the feasibility and capacity of the results and conclusion.
+The research design is an important component of a research proposal because it plans the project’s execution.
+You can share it with the supervisor, who would evaluate the feasibility and capacity of the results and conclusion.

 Read our guidelines to write a research proposal if you have already formulated your research design.
 The research proposal is written in the future tense because you are writing your proposal before conducting research.